Antoinette Braybrook AM

 • 2022 Australian Awards of Excellence in Women’s Leadership (Victorian recipient)

-• 2022 The ‘Local Women Paving the Way’ group honoured Antoinette’s work and contribution to the Melton community, engraving her name on a paver alongside other prominent women
+• 2022 ‘Local Women Paving the Way’ honoured Antoinette’s contribution to the Melton community by engraving her name on a paver alongside other prominent women from the area